(Last Updated on )

 At night, the service was suspended while batch jobs ran to produce great big magnetic taps of data that were taken by motorcycle courier from the West Midlands to London in time for the BACS run at 7 am, when the banks did all their transactions.
 If you missed the BACs run, the previous day’s sales were not debited form the customers’ accounts and therefore not credited to the car dealer.
 Because of this, members of the team took it turns to carry a pager so that we could be contacted if there was a problem outside office hours (no mobile phones then!).

-In the early hours of the morning of 2nd of August 1991, I was disturbed in flagrante delicto after a boozy night at the pub by my work pager chirruping.
+In the early hours of the morning of 2nd of August 1991, my girlfriend and I were disturbed in flagrante delicto after a boozy night at the pub by my work pager chirruping.
 I phoned the operator at our computer data centre to be told that one of the batch jobs had failed with an inscrutable error message.
 Of course, these days I’d open my laptop and search the Web, but way back then I had no option to get a taxi into the data centre and go to the big cupboard full of the big orange ring binders that contained the manuals.